pivotal/docs-tap/aws-services/install-aws-services.hbs.md

 ## <a id="create-a-providerconfig"></a> Step 3: Create a ProviderConfig

-The `ProviderConfig` resource is the mechanism through which you configure credentials and access information for your AWS account.
+You configure credentials and access information for your AWS account through the `ProviderConfig` resource.

 This section shows you how to create a `ProviderConfig` using the `Secret` source in which your AWS account credentials are stored in a `Secret` on the cluster.